jutunen/custom-menu-wrapper/README.md

   element.dispatchEvent(new CustomEvent('menuClose', {bubbles: true}))
 ```

-  In the example above, the element must be a descendant of menu item element.
+  In the example above, the element must be a menu item or its descentant.
   Remember to set the 'bubbles:true' object parameter on CustomEvent.

 #### Dispatching rootMenuClose event